Chapter 901:3-20 Cottage Food Production

 (D) Refuse the taking of samples as authorized by rule 901:3-20-03 of the Administrative Code;

-(F) Be sold outside the state of Ohio.
+(F) Sell cottage food products outside the state of Ohio.